 You could set the

-thorough configuration using config files as documented below.
+setup a more thorough configuration using config files as documented below.

 The load-tester can be run against it or you can run Firefox with the local Autopush per the Firefox Testing docs.

 Autopush can be configured in three ways; by option flags, by environment variables, and by configuration files.
 Autopush uses three configuration files.
 These files use standard ini formatting similar to the following:

 Options can either have values or act as boolean flags.
 If the option is a flag it is either True if enabled, or False if disabled.
 The configuration files are usually richly commented, and you’re encouraged to read them to learn how to set up your installation of autopush.